hotosm/raw-data-api/backend/Readme.md

   python raw_backend --replication
   ```

-  > By Default this command will run replciation until data becomes up to date and die !
+  > By default this command will run replciation until data becomes up to date and exit !
 You can run this script on your custom frequency by specifying your cron / prefeered way to wake the script do the job and sleep

   Run Replication minutely